-Speaking to a political science class on Wednesday, former New Jersey governor and longtime Republican Christine Todd Whitman ’68 discussed the changing role of U.S. political parties, the need for bipartisan collaboration and the 2016 presidential election (and one especially polarizing candidate in particular).
+Speaking to a political science class this spring, former New Jersey governor and longtime Republican Christine Todd Whitman ’68 discussed the changing role of political parties, the need for collaboration and the 2016 presidential primary.

-In those days, she said, both parties did not try to define their stance on every issue—instead allowing members to have differing views within the basic framework of the party platforms.
+In those days, she said, both parties did not try to define their stance on every issue—allowing members to have differing views within the platform.

-Alyssa Gilman ’16, a psychology major who is minoring in political science and Hispanic studies, said she was impressed by the former governor’s insights and how they showed a different kind of Republican Party than the strictly conservative one that has so often been “vilified and derided” in the media.
+Alyssa Gilman ’16, a psychology major, said she was impressed by how Whitman revealed a different kind of Republican Party than the one that is so often “vilified and derided” in the media.

 “It was nice to have someone present the opposing side and do it really well,” Gilman said.
-“It definitely made me and many others think and reflect on our own political beliefs, which is always a great learning experience.”
+“It definitely made me and many others reflect on our political beliefs.”

-On the subject of the 2016 presidential election, Whitman expressed concern over the ways candidates were exploiting the anger and frustration many Americans feel as the income gap grows and they have to work harder to stay in the same place.
+On the subject of the 2016 primary, Whitman expressed concern over how candidates had exploited the anger and frustration many Americans were feeling with the current economy.

-“People are understandably open to suggestions,” she said.
+“People are understandably open to suggestion,” she said.
 “It doesn’t make them evil people; it makes them desperate people.”

 William Sweet ’17 found Whitman’s experience as head of the EPA especially interesting.

-“As a biology major [and political science minor] who is passionate about environmental protection, it was encouraging to hear a politician talk about the role she has had in protecting our planet,” Sweet said.
-“Governor Whitman responded to each student question with in-depth answers that provided rationales for positions that she has taken or explanations of experiences in government.”
+“As a biology major who is passionate about environmental protection, it was encouraging to hear a politician talk about the role she has had in protecting our planet,” Sweet said.

 Whitman noted that the EPA was established in 1970 during the Nixon administration, amid a great deal of political and social turmoil, due to public demand for action by the government.